FilipaChambel/Eli_Lilly_Challenge/README.md

 * Populated table with the stock data in the HTML page for better user experience
 * Assigned colours to each Stock Symbol in the Line Chart to improve readability
-* populated X Axis with timestamp values and Y Axis with stock value
+* Populated X Axis with timestamp values and Y Axis with stock value
-* Hide the table of stocks if the list of stock data is not retrieved
+* Hid the table of stocks if the list of stock data is not retrieved

 ## The application